 These federations operate under different ecclesiastical assumptions, particularly concerning the representative nature of assemblies.
 Their practices are coherent within their systems but can't be readily transplanted into the CanRC structures of governance.

-- That Synod decide: - 4358 5.1 Not to adopt the overtures.
+5.1 Not to adopt the overtures.

-4360 ADOPTED with one abstention.
+ADOPTED with one abstention.

 Article 122 - URCNA (United Reformed Churches in North America)